alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/SQL Analysis: NFL Draft Career Length.md

 For the best chance at getting taken in the first round and having the longest possible career, players should attend Miami (FL) which on average have a career .7 years longer than Texas.

-Of the top 10 colleges by total amoun of players drafted, which ones have the longest average career length?
+Of the top 10 colleges by total amount of players drafted, which ones have the longest average career length?

 We cannot acheive this analysis with our current dataset, so we will have to create a new table to query from.
 We will use **SELECT TOP 10** to select the first 10 results, use **INTO** to bring the data from our **SELECT** statement into a new table.
 We will use **GROUP BY** to group the data by College, and **ORDER BY** to order the colleges by amount of first rounders taken and to make sure our **SELECT TOP 10** select the top 10 colleges by players taken in the draft.